Cathay could fly freight-only services on passenger jets after Japan curbs

-SYDNEY, March 9 (Reuters) - Hong Kong’s Cathay Pacific Airways Ltd may fly only freight to Japan, and no passengers, if it retains some services whose cancellation it announced at the weekend over travel curbs prompted by a coronavirus, the airline said on Monday.
+SYDNEY (Reuters) - Hong Kong’s Cathay Pacific Airways Ltd (0293.HK) may fly only freight to Japan, and no passengers, if it retains some services whose cancellation it announced at the weekend over travel curbs prompted by a coronavirus, the airline said on Monday.

 On Saturday, the carrier cut most of its flights to Japan for the rest of March, after Japan said Chinese and Hong Kong passport holders faced two weeks of quarantine on arrival.